 To access your super on the grounds of financial hardship, you must meet a number of strict criteria, including receiving an eligible Centrelink or Department of Veterans Affairs pension or allowance for a minimum time period.

-For more information, please contact us to discuss your eligibility and to request the Information Sheet – Early Release of Benefits Due to Severe Financial Hardship.
+For more information, please contact us to discuss your eligibility.

 Accessing your super on compassionate grounds

 The Australian Taxation Office (ATO) can authorise access to super benefits on compassionate grounds if you need money for specific reasons.

-For more information, please contact us to request the Information Sheet – Early Release of Benefits Due to Compassionate Grounds or you can apply via your ATO linked service in MyGov.
+Please contact us for more information, or you can apply via your ATO linked service in MyGov.
 If you can’t apply online, contact the ATO on 13 10 20 to obtain an application form.

 Making a claim on your Nationwide Super insurance